sgoudelis/mybitbank/README.md

 ---
 ## Your Personal CryptoCoin Bank (for bitcoin, litecoin, feathercoin, ppcoin, namecoin, auroracoin and more)

+You want to be in-charge of your bitcoin/altcoin safe-keeping in your own self-hosted bank ?
+Mybitbank was made with the intention of providing access to the functionality of bitcoind and others through a web interface, deployed in a home server enviroment, isolated for larger networks.

 Visit the Reddit UBER-MEGA thread [here](http://www.reddit.com/r/Bitcoin/comments/27v3mw/i_just_released_mybitbank_project_on_github/ "Reddit")

 [![Build Status](https://travis-ci.org/sgoudelis/mybitbank.svg?branch=master)](https://travis-ci.org/sgoudelis/mybitbank)